Commitment to an ambitious and urgent climate action

 (1) During the last three years

-Data at the close of the Fiscal year 2020.
+Data at the close of the First Quarter 2021.

 In addition, the Iberdrola group has participated, together with other electricity companies, in a report promoted by the World Business Council for Sustainable Development (WBCSD) on the disclosure of financial information on climate change aligned with the TCFD in the electricity sector.

-In 2018, the company Board of Directors undertook a major reform of the Corporate Governance System to reinforce the group's commitment to the UN's Sustainable Development Goals, especially numbers 7 — affordable and clean energy — and 13 — climate action —.
+Iberdrola has adapted its Governance and Sustainability System to the three main issues the international investment community uses to measure the impact and sustainability of its investments: environmental, social and governance (ESG).
+Previously, in 2018, the company Board of Directors undertook a major reform of its internal regulatory system to reinforce the group's commitment to the UN's Sustainable Development Goals, especially numbers 7 — affordable and clean energy — and 13 — climate action —.
 The Board also reviews the Group's Policy against climate change, and the long-term incentive plan proposed by the Board of Directors at the 2020 General Shareholders' Meeting, includes, among other things, targets linked to the fight against climate change.

 Among other functions, the Board's Sustainable Development Committee is responsible for reviewing aspects related to climate change and is regularly informed in this regard.